1dayac/Novel-X/README.md

 First, the following software should be installed (version numbers used for testing are shown in brackets, but other versions should also work):

 * Longranger (version 2.15) - [Download Page](https://support.10xgenomics.com/genome-exome/software/downloads/latest)
 * Velvet (commit 9adf09f) - [GitHub Page](https://github.com/dzerbino/velvet) - outdated but still useful assembler with minimal assumptions about the data.
-Note that we use kmer length of 63 during the assembly, and Velvet should be compiled using
+Note that we use kmer length of 63 during the assembly for 10X data, and Velvet should be compiled using
 ```
 make ’MAXKMERLENGTH=63’
 ```